-Around five years ago, we decided to cut the cord.
-We have never watched a lot of TV, but we researched some alternatives to cable TV anyway.
-With cable alternatives, we knew we could still watch our favorite shows if we wanted to while saving money.
+More than five years ago, we decided to cut the cord.
+We have never watched a lot of TV, but we researched some cable TV alternatives anyway.
+With the best cable alternatives, we knew we could still watch our favorite shows if we wanted to while saving money.

 Like many people who are looking for alternatives to cable TV, we decided to go with Netflix.
 Now that we travel full-time, we often cancel and restart our subscription depending on whether or not we’ll have reliable internet.